DaetwylerStephan/self_driving_multiscale_control/docs/software_installation.rst

 .. code-block:: console

-    (microscopecontrol) ~\MicroscopeControl> cd Smaract
+    (microscopecontrol) ~\self_driving_multiscale_control> cd Smaract
     (microscopecontrol) ~\Smaract> pip install .

 Configuration file
 ==================

-Now, depending on your available hardware, define the configuration file in ``multiScale/auxiliary_code/constants.py``:
+Now, depending on your available hardware and disks, define the configuration file in ``multiScale/auxiliary_code/constants.py``:

 For a synthetic microscope without any hardware available, define it as: